kurron/aws-study-group-labs/README.md

 1. Select the API in the tree
 1. `Actions`, `Deploy API`
 1. Create a new stage called `production` and `Deploy`
-1. cURL the API endpoint
+1. cURL the API endpoint, eg `https://a8eu4cq3gl.execute-api.us-west-2.amazonaws.com/production/`
 1. Notice the `calculated-return-path` and `x-forwarded-host` properties
 1. cURL the `/operations/info` endpoint.
 What happens?